bpg/terraform-provider-proxmox/docs/resources/virtual_environment_file.md

 unconditionally replace it and take ownership of the resource.
 On destruction, the file will be deleted as if it did not exist before.
 If you want to prevent the resource from replacing the file, set `overwrite` to `false`.

-Make sure the target datastore supports the content type you are uploading.
-For example, the `snippets` content type can be disabled by default on the `local` datastore.

 ## Import